Best Business Phone Systems and Services

 With your list of criteria in hand, you can narrow down the list of possible service providers.
 As with most technology, there are some big-name players in the game.
 We’ve narrowed things down a bit for you by comparing some of the most popular business phone service providers.

-Each of these providers offer VoIP technology.
+Each of these providers offers VoIP technology.
 We briefly mentioned the benefits of VoIP service earlier, but let’s get into the real reasons VoIP is the best business phone system option for startups.

 Your startup’s needs will change as you grow.
 VoIP systems have an incredible amount of flexibility to add or remove features as needed.
 Typically, these changes can be handled by your tech team with a simple request to the service provider.
 Service calls, additional equipment, or major updates are usually not needed when adding or removing features.

 As a startup, you need to keep an eye on your wallet more than an established business.
 VoIP service may require a nominal initial investment, but ongoing fees are much lower than traditional phone service.
-VoIP maintenance fees are also far less than traditional phones.
+VoIP maintenance fees are also far less than a traditional office phone system.